Skip to main content

 • Other equivalent qualifications and/or relevant prior experience will be considered.

 You must demonstrate through the application, audition and interview procedure the potential to carry out detailed investigations of topics in which you have a particular interest, and to communicate your ideas coherently and effectively to others.
 You will show the capability to deliver, at the end of the relevant programme, a series of performance, written and/or oral submissions, which will display critical awareness and the ability to communicate your ideas effectively.
-Link to application information.
+For more information, please see our auditions page.

 Staff